mitchmerlo333/se_project_spots/README.md

 **Images**

 The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
 Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

+I know i dont have images or videos yet, I just want to get my Syntax right first.
+I also forgot to hit git push before my last submission, so it was not totally updated.